fenago/html-css-javascript-jquery-course/lab_guides/md/Lab_1.md

 viewports

-The code samples provided throughout this course do not include "vendor prefix" styles.
-Vendor prefixes have been employed historically to prefix experimental CSS properties in different browsers.
-For example:
-`-webkit-backface-visibility`.
-Including vendor prefixes in CSS is often essential to achieve support for certain properties in older browsers.
-There are now tools to automate this prefixing and, as you might imagine, the tools perform the task faster and more accurately than we can.

-Therefore, I'm refraining from including any vendor-prefixed code in the samples, in the hope you will adopt a similar painless approach.

 This has been a very basic example but it has encapsulated the essential methodology of building out responsive web design.

 Summary